-As the MG Rover era continued, it became painfully obvious that the 45 (along with the 25 and 75) was going to need a facelift in order to keep buyers interested.
-With limited resources and a number of Honda related parts supply issues, it was clear that the most the car would receive would be new front and rear bumpers and an equipment re-jig.
-A new-style dashboard was also going to need to be developed in-house in order to replace the Honda original, which the Japanese company was no longer going to supply.
+As the MG Rover era continued, it became obvious that the entire range was going to need a facelift to keep buyers interested.
+With limited resources and a number of Honda-related parts supply issues, visual changes would be limited to new front and rear bumpers and an equipment re-jig.
+A new-style dashboard would be developed in-house in order to replace the Honda original, which the Japanese firm would longer supply.

 The facelift marked the beginning of a sad end to the 400/45/ZS line – and when MG Rover hit the rocks in April 2005, it breathed its last.

-As the administrators, PricewaterhouseCoopers did their work at Longbridge in the months following the production lines coming to a halt, it became clear that the 45 and ZS had probably died for good.
-The fate was sealed in July 2005, when it became clear that Honda had visited Longbridge and taken back parts of the car’s production facility – meaning there would be no way that there would be a rebirth of the line in China (or Longbridge).
+As the Administrator, PricewaterhouseCoopers, did its work at Longbridge in the months following the production lines coming to a halt, it became clear that the 45 and ZS had probably died for good.
+The fate was sealed in July 2005, when Honda visited Longbridge and ordered the return of parts of the car’s production facility – that very effectively eliminated any prospect of the production line being shipped to China for a rebirth of the model there.

 It was an ignominious death really…

-The only problem with this was that the designers were not given enough room to express themselves fully – and the success of the later 200, MGF, Freelander and Rover 75 indicated that they could get the job done given this freedom.
-And so, through necessity, the car that emerged from the Canley design studio looked far too much like the Honda from which it was derived.
-By this time, car buyers had become too sophisticated, and their readiness to accept the Rover 400 as a badge engineered Honda meant that they were deprived the joys of the K-series engine… and that alone lifted the Rover 400 above the Honda Civic.
+The only problem was that the Designers were not given enough room to express themselves – and the success of the later 200, MGF, Freelander and Rover 75 indicated that they could get the job done given this freedom.
+Through necessity, the car that emerged from the Canley Design Studio looked far too much like the Honda from which it was derived.
+By this time, car buyers had become too sophisticated, and their readiness to accept the Rover 400 as a badge-engineered Honda meant that they were deprived the joys of the K-Series engine…

-It is fair to say, therefore, that the Rover 400 started out as a product of company under-investment, then became a victim of wider economic circumstances, and finally succumbed to political events.
-It’s now doubtful that history will prove to be kind to the Rover 400, 45 and MG ZS – and that’s a shame because in ZS form at least, it ended up a rather effective driver’s tool.
-Obviously many customers were unable to appreciate that…
+The Rover 400 started out as a product of company underinvestment, then became a victim of wider economic circumstances, and finally succumbed to political events.
+It’s doubtful history will prove to be kind to the Rover 400, 45 and MG ZS – and that’s a shame because, in ZS form at least, it ended up as a rather effective driver’s tool.
+Obviously, many customers were unable to appreciate that…